 Most important embroidery tools: needles

-First of all, ditch the old rusty sewing needles you have found in the attic.
-It took me years of cursing before I bought a new set of needles and I never looked back to my old ones after that.
+First, ditch the old rusty sewing needles you have found in the attic.
+It took me years of cursing before I bought a new set of needles, and I never looked back at my old ones after that.

 Pointy vs blunt